 Why a free sample edit is essential for your manuscript?

 Finding the right editor for your manuscript might seem like a hurdled marathon, but asking the shortlisted candidates for a sample edit will bring the finish line closer.
-Most editors provide a 500–1,000-word sample edit for free, and it is essential for numerous reasons.
+Most editors provide a 500 to 1,000–word sample edit for free, which is essential for numerous reasons.
 It will allow the editor to understand your manuscript, assess the level of editorial intervention required, and provide an accurate time and cost quote based on the sample edit.
 This is a perfect opportunity for you, the client, to get to know the editor’s approach and evaluate if their expertise, experience and skill set is the right mix for your manuscript, publishing timeline and budget.
 Thus, this post will discuss using the free sample edit as an evaluation tool to help you find the right editor.

 How can the free sample edit be used to evaluate the editor’s skills and style?